 Information and Registration

-Prairielands Council offers two summer camp options for Cub Scouts: one-day Day Camps and the three-day, three-night Adventure Camp.
-Most relevant details are below, but please contact us at pack9assistant@gmail.com if you have any questions.
+Prairielands Council offers two summer camp options for Cub Scouts: one-day Day Camp and the three-day, three-night Adventure Camp.
+Most relevant details are below, but please contact us at pack9treasurer@gmail.com if you have any questions.

-Prairielands Council offers two summer camp options for Cub Scouts: one-day Day Camps and the three-day, three-night Adventure Camp.
-Most relevant details are below, but please contact us at pack9assistant@gmail.com if you have any questions.
+Prairielands Council offers two summer camp options for Cub Scouts: one-day Day Camp and the three-day, three-night Adventure Camp.
+Most relevant details are below, but please contact us at pack9treasurer@gmail.com if you have any questions.

 Contents of this page...